madhums/madhums.github.io/about.md

 I use [Open Source Software](https://en.wikipedia.org/wiki/Open-source_software) (OSS) to implement the solutions.
 I can program in `JavaScript`, `Typescript`, `Python`, `Go` languages.
 I have used many frameworks, databases, technologies and services.

-I have recently developed much interest towards data science, machine learning, policy research and political sociology.
-I am looking for ways to bring all these together to create a better fact based, ethical and just world.

-I not only use OSS to build solutions, but also like to contribute back.
-Checkout my github to see my contributions.

 If what I do intrigues you, whether it's a completely new idea or an already existing application, drop me a line and I shall get back to you!

 ## Media